product-release · article

 In the meantime

 If you’ve never tried the original, and a startling number of wet shavers haven’t, it’s the cheapest education in shave-splash history you’ll find.
-Splash a little after a clean shave, especially in summer, and it’ll tell you everything you need to know about what PAA is trying to live up to.
-Want a modern artisan splash in the same family while you wait?
+Splash a little after a clean shave, especially in summer, and it’ll tell you everything you need to know about what PAA has been reinterpreting for the past ten years.
+Want a modern artisan splash in the same family while you wait for Agua Dulce to land back on the storefront?
 Buccaneer Bay Rum is the TWSS-house tropical-spice splash, similar barbershop heritage, similar after-the-chair energy.
 Or scroll down for two more picks in the same family.

-We’ll cover Agua Dulce again the moment Phoenix posts a release date.
+We’ll update this post the moment Phoenix posts the 2026 release date.